Looks Like Mom, Constitution Like Dad: How ECM Is Really Inherited

 Summary

 The face you see is not the constitution you carry.
-In Eight Constitution Medicine, constitution reflects the inborn relative size and strength of the internal organs, inherited from parents but inherited independently of facial features.
+In Eight Constitution Medicine, constitution reflects the inborn relative strength and rank of the internal organs, inherited from parents but inherited independently of facial features.
 A child can look like the mother and have the father’s constitution, or the reverse, because the two traits travel on separate inheritance streams.
-Some external signatures of organ ratios do exist — shoulder width, chest depth, waist circumference — but most internal-organ comparisons leave no reliable external trace.
+Some external signatures of the organ hierarchy do exist — shoulder width, chest depth, waist circumference — but most organ comparisons leave no reliable external trace.
 Reliable diagnosis requires constitutional pulse examination by an experienced practitioner, not family resemblance or facial features.
-The constitutional blueprint is real, genetic, and lifelong; it is also invisible.
+The constitutional blueprint is real, inherited, and lifelong; it is also, for the most part, invisible.

 Related reading: